From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 6. Harmonising incident reporting timelines and content across the EU.

 If your organisation is in scope, NIS2 is not a soft compliance regime.
-National regulators (BSI in Germany, ANSSI in France, NCSC-NL in the Netherlands, etc.) now have explicit powers to inspect, audit, and fine.
+National regulators (BSI in Germany, ANSSI in France, NCSC-NL in the Netherlands, etc.) have powers under national implementing law to inspect, audit, and impose measures or fines.

 Where DNS Sits in NIS2